ziJinChampion/ainews-be/README.md

 ## Description

 <h3>Hello guys, this project is a personal blog for me to share new Ai information.
 I will try to update it every week.
+And I already finish the first step DDD refactoring.
 If you have any questions, please contact me.
 Thank you.</h3>

 <br>

 ## Next Step

-High priority: Todo DDD refactoring

 After I finish the backend, I will start to build the frontend.
 I will use React to build the frontend.
 I will try to finish it as soon as possible.
 Thank you.
 And I will integrate some Ai tools into this project, such as chatbot and images generator.